caleb-gore/NSS-cider-falls/README.md

 # Cider Falls Park Webside
 ## To Open

-1. from your workspace directory, past the command below into your terminal
+1. from your workspace directory, paste the command below into your terminal

 ```
 git clone git@github.com:caleb-gore/NSS-cider-falls.git